NWTB Explorer

 Thank you

 Thanks for checking this out!
 I hope it helps you make sense of how this change affects not only you, but your neighbours throughout the city.
+If you’d like to, you can learn how the site works, download the supporting data, or learn about me (I’m Lucas, hi!).

 We use “arrival” to avoid the very confusing “how many stops [do trains or buses make] at this stop”.
 English, what a language! ↩︎